unredacted-word/spectacle/chapters/bibliography.md

 Le Guin, U. K. (1994). _The Dispossessed_.
 United Kingdom:
 HarperCollins.
 9780061054884.

-Lenin, V. (1909). _The attitude of the Workers’ Party to religion_.
+Lenin, V. (1909). _The attitude of the Workers' Party to religion_.
 Retrieved from https://www.marxists.org/archive/lenin/works/1909/may/13.htm

 Lenin, V. (1961). _What is to be done?_.
 Retrieved from